(503) 212-9411 Appointment

 Embrace Your Evolution

-Enjoy the pinnacle of cosmetic surgery expertise with board-certified Plastic Surgeon Dr. Aric Aghayan at Après Plastic Surgery.
+Enjoy the pinnacle of cosmetic surgery expertise with board-certified Portland Plastic Surgeon Dr. Aric Aghayan at Après Plastic Surgery.
 With a legacy of over 1600 successful body contouring procedures, Dr. Aghayan stands as the foremost specialist in advanced body contouring technology and treatment options.
 Take the next big step on your beauty journey by scheduling a comprehensive plastic surgery consultation with Dr. Aghayan today.

 By submitting this you agree to be contacted by Après Plastic Surgery via text, call or email.
 Standard rates may apply.
-For more details, read our Privacy Policy.
+For more details, read our Privacy Policy and out Terms and Conditions. | Consent to Receive SMS Notifications, Alerts & Occasional Marketing Communication from Apres Plastic Surgery.
+Message frequency varies.
+Message & data rates may apply.
+Text HELP to (503) 825-0025 for assistance.
+You can reply STOP to unsubscribe at any time.